American Forces Network: Television

 Like its radio counterpart, AFN TV tries to air programming from a variety of sources to replicate programming on a typical U.S. TV channel; sourcing from U.S. commercial networks (including PBS), and program syndicators at little to no cost since AFN does not air commercials and in that regard cannot profit from airing shows like stations in the United States can.
-In their place, AFN inserts public service announcements on various subjects; these can be civilian "agency spots" created by The Ad Council, nationally recognized religious and public health charities, AFN's own "command information" spots produced by the AFRTS Radio-Television Production Office (RTPO) or announcements by a regional/local AFN affiliate.
-The most common PSAs shown deal with sexual harassment, public health and safety, force protection/anti-terrorism, pride in service and messages to the troops.
+In their place, AFN inserts public service announcements on various subjects; these can be civilian "agency spots" created by the Ad Council, nationally recognized religious and public health charities, or announcements created by regional/local AFN affiliates.
+The most common PSAs shown deal with force protection/anti-terrorism, public health and safety, sexual harassment, pride in service and messages to the troops.

-Some people have found the AFN TV commercials to be repetitive, annoying, and condescending.

-AFN produces and broadcasts eight core satellite television channels in NTSC color.
-They are accessible to both military and foreign service personnel abroad.
-All eight feeds are accessible in core areas, including but not limited to European, Korean and Japanese posts.
-Much of the rest of the world is limited to a smaller but more widespread naval broadcast.
+AFN produces and broadcasts eight core satellite television channels for its authorized audiences.
+All eight are accessible in core areas, including but not limited to European, Korean and Japanese posts.
+Much of the rest of the world is limited to a smaller (four channel) but more widespread broadcast.